Phinart98/Data-and-Decisions-Capstone/README.md

 # Code for the Analysis of the Environmental Effects on COVID-19 Transmission in Africa

 ## Overview
-This repository contains the code and documentation for the 2024 Applied Data Institute capstone project for the Data and Decisions course.
+This repository contains the code and documentation for my 2024 Applied Data Institute capstone project in the Data and Decisions course.
 The project focuses on decoding datasets, cleaning, merging and using them for the analysis.
-You can find the paper and read it here: [capstone paper](https://drive.google.com/file/d/16P-Ww0XTaSKSDjXLOvQra8oluRRHPKz6/view?usp=sharing)
+You can find the paper and read it here: [capstone paper](https://drive.google.com/file/d/1h8Cr2Tk65ZsnM_dgIwLgckvx6SvX0pp4/view?usp=sharing)

 ## Project Structure
 - `Datasets/`: Main Datasets used for the application.